 It’s perfectly legal in the UK for a pharmacy to trade online.
 All UK pharmacies (including online ones) have to register with the Royal Pharmaceutical Society of Great Britain.
 Each should have a registration number which you can check here.
-The Belgravia Centre houses a specialist trichological pharmacy at each of its Central London and City of London hair loss clinics, registration number 1085323.
+The Belgravia Centre houses a specialist trichological pharmacy at each of its Central London and City of London hair loss clinics, registration numbers 1085323 and 1115610, respectively.

 A reputable online pharmacy will insist on a doctor’s prescription and confirm your order online.
 Alternatively, the Belgravia Centre has its own doctor working in the centre who can raise prescriptions as required.
 Disreputable pharmacies will allow you simply to buy.